thindil/tashy/README.md

 ## Generating the code documentation

-To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) If you have it, in main program directory (where this file is) enter terminal
+To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) If you have it, in main project directory (where this file is) enter terminal
 command: `others/generatedocs.tcl`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocstcl).
 This version of script have set all default settings for TASHY code.
 If you have